Last updated on April 2nd, 2023

 - 2 large eggs

-- Tip the flour, salt, and sugar into the bowl of the standing mixer.
+- Tip the flour, salt, baking powder and sugar into the bowl of the standing mixer.
 Mix on low speed until combined -- about 30 seconds.
 Add the butter, and mix at low to medium-low speed until the mixture resembles coarse crumbs - about 2 minutes.

 - Whisk together the buttermilk and eggs.
 At low to medium-low speed, add the buttermilk mixture to the flour mixture.
 Mix until all of the flour is moistened -- there should be no dry bits of flour at the bottom of the bowl -- 3-5 minutes.